July, 17, 2018 0Read Full Article

 Apricot Orange and Bluesteel are a combination often used in photography.
 Photographers frequently use color contrast to create dynamic and engaging photographs.
 Because these colors play on each other so well, photographers like to use them together for appealing and eye-catching shots or to highlight a single spot in a photograph.

 Photography: Lynne Reznick Photography, Planner: Urban Soiree Boston, Venue: The Boylston Rooms, Linen: Raine Faille table linen, Ivory Graceful table runner and Amber Shantung napkin | Photography: Vanessa Smith Photography, Venue: Prospect House

 Much like in home décor, event designers like to use orange and blue combinations.
 Orange colors turn decor accessories into striking details that define the mood of the event while blue creates a base to build upon.
 This combination is often used for fun events such as baby showers.
 They can also be used in an upscale way with muted tones, like in Apricot Orange and Bluesteel, for more corporate or formal affairs.

-The striking combination of Apricot Orange and Bluesteel are perfect for this month’s color crush to welcome in the Fall season.
+The striking combination of Apricot Orange and Bluesteel is perfect for this month’s color crush to welcome the Fall season.
 We can’t wait to see how you’ll use this great combination for the upcoming season.